Gil Bellows: 2011–present: Current work

 In 2016, in films, he played roles in Dead Draw, and She Has a Name.
-On television he acted in two episodes of 11.22.63.
+On television he acted in two episodes of 11.22.63, portraying FBI agent James P. Hosty.
 Also that year, Bellows acted in the 10-episode mini-series police drama, Eyewitness.
 He plays Gabe Caldwell, a veterinarian and the husband of Sheriff Helen Torrance played by series lead Julianne Nicholson.
 David Wiegand of SFGate described it as "a competent procedural with well-drawn characters", and that Bellows and Nicholson gave "solid performances."

 In 2017, Bellows acted in Blood Honey, and ADDicted.

 In 2018, he acted in an episode of The Detectives.

 In 2019, on television, Bellows guest-starred in episodes The Handmaid's Tale, Suits, and a recurring role in Jett.
 In films, he acted in Run This Town, Nation's Fire, and Drowning.
 He also had a major role in the André Øvredal's Scary Stories to Tell in the Dark.
 The film got many positive reviews.
 Clark Collis of Entertainment Weekly wrote that it was "blessed with some firm hands on the terror tiller and a winning cast, Scary Stories to Tell in the Dark is a handsome, and deliciously horrible, horror movie."
 It grossed $68.9 million in the United States and Canada, and $35.6 million in other territories, for a worldwide total of $104.5 million.
 For the film Business Ethics starring Larenz Tate, he played a role and served as an executive producer.
 The film won the Audience Choice Film Award at the 2019 Newark International Film Festival.